-Let’s set the record straight about this year’s Harvest Moon.
+Let’s set the record straight about the Harvest Moon .
 It’s not bigger than other full Moons.
 It’s not brighter.
 So why is it special?
-That’s the question for Friday night, September 13, and through the weekend!
+That’s the question for October 1 this year, and through the weekend!

 Sure, in January you may hear things like, “Look for the full Wolf Moon this weekend!”
 But is that really the name of the January full Moon?
 It was, to Anglo-Saxons.
 But the Lakota Sioux would have retorted, “Nonsense!
 It’s not the ‘Wolf Moon.’
 It’s the ‘Moon of Frost on the Teepee’!”
 To which the Cheyenne would have said, “You’re both wrong.
 It’s the ‘Hoop and Stick Game Moon’!”

 So any reference that tries to definitively call any particular month’s full Moon by some specific name is choosing to adopt the traditions of some particular group of people and ignore all of the others.
 Except these two: the Harvest and the Hunter’s.